 Endless possibilities with aluminium

-Buildings represent 40 percent of the world’s energy demand, so there’s a great potential for saving energy.
-Using aluminium as a construction material, is an important means to make buildings that not merely saves energy, but actually produces energy.
+Buildings represent 40% of the world’s energy demand, so there’s a great potential for saving energy.
+Using aluminium as a construction material is an important means to make buildings that don't merely save energy, but actually produce energy.

-Transport is another source of energy consumption, and planes, trains, boats and automobiles account for about 20 percent of the world’s energy demand.
-A key factor to a vehicle’s energy use is its weight.
-Compared to steel, aluminium reduces the weight by 40 percent, without compromising strength.
+Transport is another source of energy consumption, and planes, trains, boats and automobiles account for about 20% of the world’s energy demand.
+A key factor in a vehicle’s energy use is its weight.
+Compared to steel, aluminium can reduce the weight of a vehicle by 40%, without compromising strength.

 As you can see, aluminium, with its almost endless areas of use, truly is the material of the future.